findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

 {{< /imgproc >}}

 Please note that five (5) columns are now instead of standard three.
-The extra two (rightmost) are the about memory allocations. `B/op` is the average amount of bytes per memory allocation in the rightmost column `allocs/op.`
+The extra two (rightmost and marked with red rectangle) are the about memory allocations.
+`B/op` is the average amount of bytes per memory allocation in the rightmost column `allocs/op.`

-Fewer allocations are better and smaller the size of the allocations.
+Fewer allocations, and the smaller the size of the allocations, the better.
 Please note that the performance difference between the above benchmark results isn’t because of the allocations only.
 Most of the differences will be explained in the following chapters.
 But still, allocations are something you should be aware